mahavedalla/mahavedalla/docs/questions/bhavana/whether-it-was-rude-to-interrupt-someone-during-meditation.md

-# Whether it was rude to interrupt someone during meditation?
+Question: Whether it was rude to interrupt someone during meditation?
 Answer in Brief: -
  Category: Bhāvana
 Sutta References: MN 62